Facebook is still in the hot seat, and it’s getting real meta.

-The leaked docs — seen by The Wall Street Journal — show that 1 in 5 teens say that Instagram makes them feel worse about themselves.
+The leaked docs (aka the Facebook Papers) — originally seen by The Wall Street Journal — show that 1 in 5 teens say that Instagram makes them feel worse about themselves.
 The docs also say that Instagram makes body image issues worse for 1 in 3 teen girls.
 Teens also blame Instagram for increases in the rates of anxiety and depression.

-For people that have been on Instagram since it first started gaining popularity, this might not come as a surprise.
-But the findings prompted the Senate to call two hearings (and maybe a *coincidental* outage of Facebook, Instagram, and Whatsapp?) to figure all this sh*t out.
+For people who have been on Instagram since it first started gaining popularity, this might not come as a surprise.
+But the findings prompted the Senate to call two hearings (and maybe a *coincidental* outage of Facebook, Instagram, and WhatsApp?) to figure all this sh*t out.

 She went on to call on Congress to regulate social media, relating Facebook’s role in harming children, creating division, and weakening democracy to Big Tobacco’s role in harming consumers of its own.
 She said she believes that Facebook can change, but the company won’t do it unless it’s forced to.

-In a Facebook post on Tuesday, Mark Zuckerberg defended Facebook, saying Haugen’s testimony doesn’t accurately reflect the company and the results of its internal research: “It’s difficult to see coverage that misrepresents our work and our motives.”
+In a Facebook post following the hearings, Mark Zuckerberg defended Facebook, saying Haugen’s testimony doesn’t accurately reflect the company and the results of its internal research: “It’s difficult to see coverage that misrepresents our work and our motives.”